What are Chatbot?

 Prevent against Chatbot Vulnerabilities

 When sensitive data is sent through a chatbot, it can delete that confidential message forever from the system after a specific period of time.
 This way, the chatbot, user and the company that uses the chatbot can be sure that all the data and information will be secured and untracked.

-Apart from all the tips mentioned above, an excellent website security solution such as Comodo cWatch will provide complete protection to all the websites.
+Apart from all the tips mentioned above, an excellent website security solution such as Comodo cWatch, the chatbot security provider will offer complete protection to all the websites.